nataliesstewart/arxiv-email/README.md

 And you're good to go!

-In order to change your subscription services, change the list at the top of `daily_preprint.py`.
+In order to change your subscription services, change the `subscriptions` variable in `daily_preprint.py`.
 Emails go out at 5:00 UTC (midnight ET).